How to Prepare Year-End Accounts

 And more

-An accounting reconciliation is a process of ensuring that what has been accounted for accurately reflects what has happened.
+An accounting reconciliation is a process of ensuring that the transactions accounted for accurately reflect the actual transactions that have occurred.

-Reconciliations help to remove errors such as duplicates and identify missing transactions.
+Reconciliations help remove errors, such as duplicates, and identify missing transactions.

 Reconciliations are done by comparing the accounting data against a statement.
 They are easier with accounting software, as it usually has a reconciliation tool.

-When preparing company accounts, as many accounts need reconciling as possible.
+When preparing company accounts, as many accounts as possible need to be reconciled.
 This includes:

 -